-Like past expansions it adds new zones, new dungeons, new raids, and new features, as well as a raise in the level cap (to 120).
+Like past expansions, it adds new zones, dungeons, raids, and features, as well as raises the level cap (to 120).
 The release of a new expansion is a great time to dive back into World of Warcraft.
 Here’s what new or returning players need to know.

 The story returns to the Alliance vs. Horde conflict

 Recent expansions have toured through extreme and varied realms of World of Warcraft lore, culminating in the last expansion, Legion, which wrapped up the long-running conflict against The Burning Legion.
 Battle for Azeroth takes a breather, refocusing on Azeroth itself, and the conflict between Alliance and Horde.

 That’s not to say the expansion won’t eventually have a “big bad.”
 It probably will.
 For now, though, the story deals with the fight between the two factions, and major characters that have risen through the ranks on each side.

 You might be surprised by how the story progresses if you haven’t played World of Warcraft for years.
 The game’s in-engine cinematics have drastically improved, and voiced dialogue is far more common than it used to be.
 The leveling experience is more like an open-world, single-player RPG than an old-school MMO.

 120 is the new level cap, level scaling returns

 New expansion, new level cap.
 Players can now level to 120, an increase of 10 levels from Legion’s cap of 110.
 Level scaling returns, which means you can level through the zones in any order, though the story quests are more linear than in Legion.

 Blizzard has added limited level scaling to all older content.
 Zones will scale within a range of levels.
 For example, the Northern Barrens — a classic zone outside of the Horde capital — now scales between levels 10 and 60.
 Everything in the zone will scale to your level, in both challenges and rewards, within that range.